 26. France welcomed measures to improve the situation and rights of refugees, particularly the withdrawal of reservations to the Convention relating to the Status of Refugees.
-It asked about practical measures to combat violence against women, particularly domestic violence, and about efforts to establish a national human rights institution in accordance with the Paris Principles.
+It asked about practical measures to combat violence against women, particularly domestic violence, and efforts to establish a national human rights institution in accordance with the Paris Principles.
 France drew attention to the lack of legislation prohibiting racial discrimination.
 France made recommendations.

-27. Germany commended the efforts undertaken to achieve de facto equality between the genders and encouraged Liechtenstein to pursue these efforts and through the raising of awareness to dissolve the stereo typical roles.
-It noted Liechtenstein's decision to create an independent body in accordance with the Paris Principles and requested to know when this body will commence work and how the provision of adequate resources and the effectiveness of its mandate would be ensured.
-It noted the planned reform to the Office of Equal Opportunity and requested to know how its independence would be safeguarded, as well as its accessibility in the course of the reform.
-Germany also requested to know how far the process of ratification has advanced with regard to the Convention on the Rights of Persons with Disabilities and its optional protocol.
+27. Germany commended the efforts undertaken to achieve de facto equality between the genders and encouraged Liechtenstein to pursue these efforts, including by raising awareness to overturn the stereotypical roles.
+It noted the decision to create an independent body in accordance with the Paris Principles and asked when this body would commence work and how the provision of adequate resources and the effectiveness of its mandate would be ensured.
+It noted the planned reform to the Office of Equal Opportunity and asked how its independence, as well as its accessibility, would be safeguarded in the course of the reform.
+Germany also asked how far the process of ratification had advanced with regard to the Convention on the Rights of Persons with Disabilities and its optional protocol.

-28. Guatemala recognized progress made in recent years, in particular the ratification of the 1954 Convention Relating to the Status of Stateless Persons and the creation of the Ombuds Office for Children and Young People.
-It noted CEDAW's concerns about the de facto discrimination against some disadvantaged groups of women and CERD's concerns about the lack of protection of citizens of 'third countries' who are not sufficiently protected against racial discrimination.
+28. Guatemala recognized progress made in recent years, in particular the ratification of the 1954 Convention relating to the Status of Stateless Persons and the creation of the Ombuds Office for Children and Young People.
+It noted the concerns of the Committee on the Elimination of Discrimination against Women (CEDAW) about the de facto discrimination against some disadvantaged groups of women and the concerns of the Committee on the Elimination of Racial Discrimination (CERD) about the lack of protection of citizens of "third countries" who are not sufficiently protected against racial discrimination.
 Guatemala made a recommendation.

-29. Hungary noted the ratification of the amendments to the Rome Statute and the creation of the Ombudsman Office for Children and Young People.
-It also noted with satisfaction the several measures taken to combat racisms, including the creation of the Office against Right-Wing Extremism.
-Hungary asked for more information about the work of the above mentioned new institutions.
+29. Hungary noted the ratification of the amendments to the Rome Statute and the creation of the Ombuds Office for Children and Young People.
+It also noted with satisfaction the several measures taken to combat racism, including the creation of the Office against Right-Wing Extremism.
+Hungary asked for more information about the work of the above-mentioned new institutions.
 It expressed concern that the constitutional principle of equality before the law applied only to citizens, whereas foreigners received protection through international treaties.
 Hungary made recommendations.

-30. Indonesia welcomed the establishment of several institutions to promote human rights, It encouraged Liechtenstein to step up its efforts in establishing a national human rights institution in accordance with the Paris Principles.
-It took note from the Addendum of the first cycle of the UPR that Liechtenstein was in the process of acceding to

-International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
+30. Indonesia welcomed the establishment of several institutions to promote human rights and encouraged Liechtenstein to step up its efforts in establishing a national human rights institution in accordance with the Paris Principles.
+It took note from the views on conclusions and/or recommendations, voluntary commitments and replies presented by the State under its first review (A/HRC/10/77/Add.1) that Liechtenstein was in the process of acceding to the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICRMW).
 It expressed concern about the de facto discrimination faced by certain disadvantaged groups of women, as well as the lack of legislation prohibiting racial discrimination.
 Indonesia made recommendations.

-31. Kyrgyzstan noted that the promotion and protection of human rights were priorities in Liechtenstein's domestic and foreign policy, as well as the progress achieved in the implementation of recommendations from the first UPR cycle.
+31. Kyrgyzstan noted that the promotion and protection of human rights were priorities in the domestic and foreign policy of Liechtenstein, as well as the progress achieved in the implementation of recommendations from the first UPR cycle.
 It commended the measures to strengthen the legal and institutional framework for protection against discrimination and racism.
 Kyrgyzstan made recommendations.